thenexthub/Codira/utils/swift_snapshot_tool/README.md

-# Swift Snapshot Tool
+# Codira Snapshot Tool

-Used to list and bisect nightly snapshots off of swift.org.
+Used to list and bisect nightly snapshots off of language.org.

 # Examples

 ## List snapshots

 ```
-# xcrun swift run swift_snapshot_tool list
+# xcrun language run language_snapshot_tool list
 [INFO] Starting to download snapshot information from github.
 [INFO] Finished downloading snapshot information from github.
-0 swift-DEVELOPMENT-SNAPSHOT-2024-09-06-a
+0 language-DEVELOPMENT-SNAPSHOT-2024-09-06-a
-1 swift-DEVELOPMENT-SNAPSHOT-2024-09-05-a
+1 language-DEVELOPMENT-SNAPSHOT-2024-09-05-a
-2 swift-DEVELOPMENT-SNAPSHOT-2024-09-04-a
+2 language-DEVELOPMENT-SNAPSHOT-2024-09-04-a
-3 swift-DEVELOPMENT-SNAPSHOT-2024-08-29-a
+3 language-DEVELOPMENT-SNAPSHOT-2024-08-29-a
 ...
 ```